-Images shot with Super-Takumar 28mm f3.5
+Images shot with the vintage Super-Takumar 28mm f3.5

-I don’t pray.
-I don’t light incense.
+I don’t pray and I don’t light incense.
 I just like going to them.
 I like the buildings, I like the statues and iconography, and I like the atmosphere.
 I like how I always feel better having visited.

 I never used to do much landscape photography until I got the Super-Takumar 28mm f3.5.

 That was probably because my other lenses, at 38mm and 55mm, weren’t really wide enough.
 I was always looking at smaller details through those and neglecting the vistas.